Table of Contents

-Buck converters takes in a DC voltage that is higher than desired, and output a lower voltage that is desired.
-Power is conserved though (although never 100%), because buck converters output more current than what is input.
+Buck converters take in a DC voltage that is higher than desired, and output a lower voltage that is desired.
+Power is mostly conserved though, because buck converters output more current than what is input.

 When it comes to buck converters…